nancypannu03/Election_Analysis/README.md

 # Election Audit Summary

-## There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+## Give at least two examples of how this script can be modified to be used for other elections.
+- This script will be used to audit not only other congressional districts, but also senatorial districts and local elections.
+- We can use crypto function such as encrypt or decrypt methods to protect the security of digital voting systems.
+Malwares can disrupt the regular voting procedure   and slow or completely shut down the entire system.
+In order to protect the systems from such malicious attacks cyber security is high priority for the election     administrators.
+- We can perform Parallel testing, this process will identify any concerns related to the voting system which hinders or disrupts the elections.